Scientists Reveal Ways Humans Can Survive What Is Being Called The Sixth Mass Extinction Event

 Recent studies have had scientists suggesting that we are currently in the middle of a sixth mass extinction event as animal species throughout the world continue to suffer from “biological annihilation,” but researchers have come up with some tips that may help humans to survive an apocalyptic extinction event.

-As Business Insider report, scientists believe that a sixth mass extinction is currently taking place on Earth with deforestation, hotter oceans and climate change contributing to a max extinction that “has proceeded further than most assume.”
+As Business Insider report, scientists believe that a sixth mass extinction is currently taking place on Earth with deforestation, hotter oceans, and climate change contributing to a mass extinction that “has proceeded further than most assume.”

 Recent studies have concluded that 40 percent of the world’s insects are in decline, decreasing by 2.5 percent each year, and that vertebrate species animals are also declining yearly by 30 percent.
-And according to The International Union for Conservation of Nature, a whopping 27 percent of animal species that were studied on the planet are currently thought to becoming alarmingly close to extinction already.
+And according to the International Union for Conservation of Nature, a whopping 27 percent of animal species that were studied on the planet are currently thought to becoming alarmingly close to extinction already.

-In fact, a study conducted in 2015 showed compelling evidence that amphibian, mammal, bird and reptile species have died off so quickly over the past century that this extinction rate was demonstrated to have spiraled 100 times higher than should normally be expected.
+In fact, a study conducted in 2015 showed compelling evidence that amphibian, mammal, bird, and reptile species have died off so quickly over the past century that this extinction rate was demonstrated to have spiraled 100 times higher than should normally be expected.

 However, according to The Metro, there are some things that human may still be able to do to stave off a sixth mass extinction event.